-Admission to the Mississippi College PA Program and acceptable grades represent the minimum criteria necessary for successful completion.
+After admission to the Mississippi College PA Program, students must achieve all required benchmarks to remain in the Program and be promoted to the next semester, to the clinical year and, finally, for graduation and eligibility to register for the Physician Assistant National Certifying Exam (PANCE).
+Acceptable grades represent the minimum criteria necessary for successful promotion to the next level.
 While grades are important, the decision to promote a student is based on the composite picture of the ability of the student to perform satisfactorily in the next preclinical or clinical phase of training.
-If a student has failed to demonstrate satisfactory academic, attitudinal, or behavioral performance, or if the faculty does not believe the student is prepared to assume patient care responsibilities, a student may be required to complete a specified remediation regimen.
+If a student has failed to demonstrate satisfactory academic performance or fails to exhibit professional behaviors, or if the faculty does not believe the student is prepared to assume patient care responsibilities, a student may be required to complete a specified remediation regimen.
 It is essential for their professional development that students adopt and exhibit a self-directed responsibility for their mastery of knowledge and skills.
-Students are required to pass all requisite preclinical and clinical course work.
-Students must complete class work in its entirety.
+Students are required to complete and pass all requisite preclinical and clinical course work in its entirety.